syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 The tooltip is useful when you cannot display information by using the data labels due to space constraints.
 The tooltip can be enabled as depicted below.

-The [`tooltipBehavior`]() property in chart is used to enable and cusotmize the tooltip for all the series whereas the [`enableTooltip`]() property in series used to toggle the tooltip visibility of each series.
+The [`tooltipBehavior`]() property in chart is used to enable and customize the tooltip for all the series whereas the [`enableTooltip`]() property in series used to toggle the tooltip visibility of each series.

 {% highlight dart %}